Wyss Foundation

 • Conflict resolution - Peace-building initiatives

-All conservation work emphasizes locally-driven efforts led by communities with direct ties to the land being protected.
+All conservation work emphasises locally-driven efforts led by communities with direct ties to the land being protected.

 What They Don't Fund